cowwoc/jace/readme.txt

 - PeerEnhancer was stripping exceptions from the deallocation method; fixed.
 - ByteClass.unproxy() would always fail; fixed.
 - ArrayMetaClass.proxy()/unproxy() would fail for multi-dimensional arrays; fixed.
+- Removed logback.xml because according to the author logging should only be configured by applications, not libraries.

 Compatibility breakers: